wise-introvert/imageboard/docs/engines/4chan.md

 3. If it is, then there're no missed comments.
 Append new comments starting from `id > "latest comment ID"`.
 4. If it's not, then it means that since the last "auto-refresh" there have been too much new comments and some of them are missing in `-tail.json`, so perform a full thread refresh.
 5. Update the "latest comment ID" and wait for the next auto-refresh.

+I checked some `/a/` and `/b/` threads and the comments count threshold for `-tail.json` file to exist appears to be 101 comments in a thread.